 – a slave of type “Servant” It can read eight directly (one for pin)

 – crossover techniques you can read up to 36 keys with only one slave module type “Servant”

 These sensors use capacitive technology, like previous CapTouch and CapSensor, but they have a functioning of type “On or off”.

 Sensors offered here previously were giving problems.
 MTCH101 chip not working according to the declared characteristics in its data sheet for which we have abandoned.

 Therefore, it is recommended that you use in its place the TTP223 that can be found for a few euros on eBay and Amazon.
-Make sure that its output is from 5 Volt and it takes a signal wire divider or the Master receives too much tension and goes into protection.

 - Detection of metal surfaces at distances up to ten centimeters.
 Increasing the area of sensitive parts you get increased distance of revelation (about one centimeter away for every square centimetre of area).